-main and complementary rounds in Sections 5.1 and 5.2, respectively.
+In this section, we report the implementation results.
+We start by describing how the system evolved from 2016 to 2018.
+Then, we focus on the admissions process of 2018 and report the results of the main and complementary rounds in Sections 5.1 and 5.2, respectively.
 In Section 5.3, we study the impact of the family application and having lotteries at the family level.
 Finally, in Section 5.4, we analyze the effect of the quota for disadvantaged students.

 In Table 3, we summarize the evolution of the admissions system.
 For 2016, we considered only the entry grades of the Magallanes region, located in the extreme south of the country.
 For 2017, the system was extended to all grades in Magallanes, and to entry grades in four more regions.
-For the 2018 admissions process, all the aforementioned regions' grades were added, and all the remaining regions (except for the Metropolitan area) were included in their entry grades.
-For 2020, the system was implemented in the entire country and for all grades, i.e., from pre-K to 12th grade.
-As the table shows, most of the main round's relevant performance metrics-fraction of students assigned to their top choice and unassigned-have remained stable over time.15
+For the 2018 admissions process, all the aforementioned regions' grades were added, and all the remaining regions (except for the metropolitan area) were included in their entry grades.
+For 2020, the system was implemented in the entire country and for all grades, that is, from pre-K to